-Using incredibly detailed accounts the garden has been restored to how it would have looked for William III in 1702.
-It contains the Tijou screen, twelve elaborate panels whose central motifs symbolise parts of the United Kingdom in wrought iron.
+Using incredibly detailed accounts, the garden has been restored to how it would have looked for William III in 1702.
+It also contains the Tijou screen, 12 elaborate panels whose central motifs symbolise parts of the United Kingdom in wrought iron.

-William III died before it was completely finished and all the gardeners and workmen were so scared of not being paid that they submitted the fullest accounts for all their work.
+Unfortunately, William III died before it was completely finished which meant that all the gardeners and workmen were frightened of not being paid.
+This is why they submitted the fullest possible accounts of their work.

-Even so, many of them including Tijou who made the ironwork and the supplier of the statues were never paid in full by Queen Anne.
+Many of the gardeners, (including Tijou, who made the ironwork, and the statue supplier), were never paid in full by Queen Anne, despite their efforts.

-The evidence of the workmen’s accounts was further corroborated by archaeology and historic garden plans.
+The workmen’s accounts were further corroborated by archaeological evidence and historic garden plans.

 ‘The Privy Garden represents a formal style of gardening which fell out of fashion soon after this garden was originally made.
 Its geometry is not to everyone’s taste but many find it extremely pleasing to the eye.